dcmi/pids_in_dc/README.md

 > As an [ACTOR], I would like to [DO SOMETHING] in order to achieve [SOME BENEFIT].
 [see example](https://github.com/dcmi/pids_in_dc/issues/1)

-You may also add a questions, or a suggested solution, by raising an issue (see above) and tagging it approriately.
+You may also add a question, or a suggested solution, or some other issue by raising a Github issue (see above) and tagging it approriately.

 For annoucements about this initiative, please join this open Google Group: